 - Voter Registration: You can register to vote when you apply for an Arkansas driver’s license, or with your county clerk, State Revenue Office, public library, disability agency, public assistance agency, Arkansas National Guard or military recruitment office.
 You can also apply by mail by sending in a voter registration form after moving to AR.

 - Trash and Recycling: These services are regulated by each city individually.
 Contact your municipality for information on waste management.

 - Driver’s Licenses & Vehicle Registration: You must apply for an Arkansas driver’s license and register your vehicle within 30 days of moving to Arkansas.
-It costs between $19.75 and $32.75 to register a vehicle, depending on its year.
+You will have to pay a fee to register a vehicle, and that fee varies depending on its year.
 Fees for a title are $10 without a lien recording and $10.75 with a lien recording.

 GoodCall can help knock out all your to-do's...and save you money doing it!
 Get started:Allied Van Lines